 Floor Lamps – Best for Reading

-In general, you’ll want a floor lamp that shines brightly outward and upward.
+You’ll generally want a floor lamp that shines brightly outward and upward.
 Floor lamps for tasks such as reading should be placed to the side or behind you when seated.

 Floor lamps can be statement pieces because of their size and height.
 If you’re looking for a unique floor lamp for your home office, an adjustable Pharmacy floor lamp is a great choice.
 A popular design you might have seen in many interior design showrooms is the

 This is especially beneficial for home offices located in warmer areas of the house, such as an upstairs room or a room with a full-sun window.
+But what about those bleak early mornings and late evenings spent at work?
+Ceiling fan light kits come in handy in this situation.

 Light kits come in different styles to match your office ceiling fan, whether you’re looking for a new accessory for an existing fan or want your new ceiling fan to come with a light kit.

-Hybrid Lighting Fixtures – Dual Purpose
+Hybrid Lighting – Dual Purpose

-Cordless Types – Portable
+Cordless Lamps – Portable

 Are you fed up with tangled cords?
 Invest in a cordless lamp.
 A cordless or portable LED table lamp can provide functional lighting without adding to your desk’s tangle of cables.